 Glaser led Hamilton to 11 wins, including a 3-0 record and the tournament title at the Kean University Cougar Classic, in 2012.
-The Continentals won their NESCAC opener, and three players ended up ranked in the conference's top 10 in a major statistical category.
+The Continentals won their NESCAC opener and three players ended up ranked in the conference's top 10 in a major statistical category.

-In 2011, Glaser guided Hamilton to an overall record of 17-12, which represented the program's first winning season since 1999.
-The Continentals won three tournament titles under Glaser that year, and defeated NESCAC rival Trinity College in the Continental Classic.
+In 2011 Glaser guided Hamilton to an overall record of 17-12, which represented the program's first winning season since 1999.
+The Continentals won three tournament titles under Glaser that year and defeated NESCAC rival Trinity College in the Continental Classic.
 It was Hamilton's first win against Trinity since 1993.
 Anna Brown '15 was selected the NESCAC player of the week on Oct.
 24 after she was named to the Continental Classic all-tournament team.

 Glaser attended Darien High School in Connecticut where she was co-captain of the varsity in 2002.
 She helped lead the squad to the Class M state title and a county championship.

-Lisa Lindberg is in her third year as an assistant coach for the Hamilton College women's volleyball team.
+Lisa Lindberg is in her fourth year as an assistant coach for the Hamilton College volleyball team.
 Lindberg is also head coach for New York Mills High School girls' varsity volleyball.
 She guided that program to Center State Conference titles in 2011 and 2012, as well as a Section III Class D championship in 2011.
 Lindberg was named the 2010-11 Section III Class D Coach of the Year.